COMM 100:

 Course Links

 Syllabus ...
 Research Links ...
-Paper Assignments ...
 University Policy Statements ...
 Cagle's Homepage

 PowerPoint Slides on Writing and Scholarly Style,